-But tackling loneliness matters to everyone - to individuals, employers, communities, educators and to health professionals.
-Supporting people to have meaningful social relationships is not just crucial to people’s physical and mental health, it also affects their productivity in the workplace and wider community cohesion.
-To tackle loneliness across society, we all need to take action and government can play an important role supporting this.
+Tackling loneliness matters to everyone - to individuals, employers, communities, educators and to health professionals.
+Supporting people to have meaningful social relationships is not just crucial to people’s physical and mental health.
+It also affects their engagement in the workplace and wider community cohesion.
+We all need to take action to tackle loneliness across society, and government can play an important role supporting this.

 Loneliness cross-Government team

 The team includes representatives from Government departments contributing to the work, and supporting the Cross Government Ministerial Group on Loneliness: